Hush-Engine/landing-astro/src/content/blog/reflection-system.md

 I won't go into what is reflection, as it is a well-known concept in programming languages.

+It is important to mention that the `hush-reflection` tool is fully integrated into the Hush Engine CMake build system, so you don't have to worry about running it manually.
+It will automatically generate the reflection info for the types defined in your codebase when you edit any header file. :)

 ## The reflection system
 It is widely known that C++ does not provide a built-in reflection system, nor in compile time or runtime.
 This might change in C++26 with the introduction of a compile-time reflection system, but for now, we have to implement our own.